Moving traffic enforcement

 How will the Council enforce these restrictions?

-The Council will make use of Automatic Number Plate Recognition (ANPR) cameras.
+The Council will make use of Automatic Number Plate Recognition (ANPR) cameras to monitor and enforce the listed restrictions.

 What will the revenue from these restrictions be used for?